aaronbocanegra/wa-vuejs/README.md

 | tag_base                   | used in router    |         x         |

 ### Vuejs Frontend
 The frontend is built in Vuejs.
-Making use of Router-Link functionality and transitions it is an animated SPA.
+Making use of Router-Link and Vuex functionality and transitions.
+It is an animated SPA.

-Some of the built in functionality includes:
+Using tailwindcss the design approach is mobile first.

+#### Basic Functionality
 - Desgined to allow for Home page as Posts or as Page with Posts Page.
 - Post View using :year/:month/:day/:postname
   - Permalink which can be edited in wordpress and updates in the route.